hdezerto/social_robotics_project/README.md

 	- Microphone and speakers

 ### Usage
-To start the game assistant:
+To start the game assistant (launches the Furllionaire web GUI on http://127.0.0.1:5000):
 ```powershell
 python main.py
 ```
-For GUI:
+The legacy Tkinter GUI is still available for quick local testing:
 ```powershell
 python gui/quiz_gui.py
 ```